Country of origin: cambodia

 [i] And do you like living here?

-[i] What do you like about this place?
+[i] What do you like here?

-[i] You didn’t go abroad?
+[i] You haven’t been abroad?

 [r] Never.
-I’ve never been abroad before.
+I have never been abroad.

-[i] So you stayed in France?
+[i] So you have stayed in France?

 [r] In France, yes.